-Compliance Dressdones Comple ted By W/P Damanka Compliance Procedures Initial Date Ref.
-Remarks DMA Clients • Ensure DMA clients have executed an agreement.
-MULTIPLE TRADING ACCOUNTS 1.
-POs shall maintain one trading account for every client.
-If the PO allows clients to open more than 1 trading account at either the principal office or branches, o both, PO must meet the minimum requirements:- a) only 1 Securities account is allowed to be maintained for each individual client with the PO irrespective of how many trading account he has opened; and b) for corporate/institutional client, the client has the option to tag any trading account with any Securities account at its discretion; 2.
+Compliance Procedures Completed By Domonico Compliance Procedures Initial Date Ref.
+Remarks MU 1.
+DMA Clients Ensure DMA clients have executed an agreement.
+LTIPLE TRADING ACCOUNTS POs shall maintain one trading account for every client.
+If the PO allows clients to open more than 1 trading account at either the principal office or branches, or both, PO must meet the minimum requirements:- 2.
 Ensure that individual clients are limited to maintaining not more than:- a) 5 trading accounts, if the PO has no branch offices; b) 10 trading accounts, if the PO has branch offices.
-1 Review the policies and procedures on maintenance of multiple trading accounts, ensure that procedures on Chinese wall and firewalls have been incorporated.
-5
+3. Review the policies and procedures on maintenance of multiple trading accounts, ensure that procedures on Chinese wall and firewalls have been incorporated.